-Task Description Documentation Check for any mandatory patches that will be required before or after the installation.
-Review the Oracle Fusion Middleware Infrastructure release notes to see if there are any mandatory patches required for the software products you are installing.
-See Install and Configure in Oracle Fusion Middleware Release Notes for Oracle Fusion Middleware Infrastructure.
+Task Description Documentation Check for any mandatory patches that are required before or after the installation.
+Review the Oracle Fusion Middleware Infrastructure release notes to see if there are any mandatory patches required for the software products that you are installing.
+See Install and Configure in Release Notes for Oracle Fusion Middleware Infrastructure .
 Obtain the appropriate distributions.
 Oracle BI EE requires an existing Oracle Fusion Middleware Infrastructure installation and must be installed in the same Oracle home as Oracle Fusion Middleware Infrastructure.
 Therefore you must obtain the following distributions: fmw_12.2.1.2.0_infrastructure_ge neric.jar, (UNIX) fmw_12.2.1.2.0_bi_platform_linux 64.bin, or (Windows) setup_fmw_12.2.1.2.0_bi_platfor m_win64.exe.
 See About Product Distributions.
 Determine your installation directories.
 Verify that the installer can access or create the required installer directories.
 Also, verify that the directories exist on systems that meet the minimum requirements.
-See What Are the Key Oracle Fusion Middleware Directories? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
+See What Are the Key Oracle Fusion Middleware Directories? in Understanding Oracle Fusion Middleware .
 Install prerequisite software.
 Install Oracle Fusion Middleware Infrastructure to create the Oracle home directory.
 Then install Oracle Business Intelligence in to the same Oracle home.
-See Oracle Fusion Middleware Installing and Configuring the Oracle Fusion Middleware Infrastructure to install the Infrastructure.
-Install the software.
+Installing the Infrastructure Software Install the software.
 Run the Oracle Universal Installer to install Oracle Business Intelligence.
 Installing the software transfers the software to your system and creates the Oracle home directory.
 See Installing the Oracle Business Intelligence Software.
 Select a database profile and review any required custom variables.
-Before you install required schemas in the database, review the information about any custom variables you will need to set for the Oracle Business Intelligence schemas.
-See About Database Requirements for an Oracle Fusion Middleware Installation.
+Before you install the required schemas in the database, review the information about any custom variables you need to set for the Oracle Business Intelligence schemas.
+See Understanding Database Requirements for an Oracle Fusion Middleware Installation.
 Create the schemas.
 Run the Repository Creation Utility to create the schemas required for configuration.
 See Creating the Database Schemas.
 Create a WebLogic domain.
 Use the Configuration Wizard/ Assistant to create and configure the WebLogic domain.
 See Configuring the BI Domain with the Configuration Assistant for creating the standard topology for Oracle Business Intelligence.